gajus/eslint-plugin-flowtype/CONTRIBUTING.md

 A CI service will build and publish the new documentation.

-Note: The section "The following patterns are considered problems:" and "The following patterns are not considered problems:" is generated using the test cases.
+Note: The section "The following patterns are considered problems:" and "The following patterns are not considered problems:" is **generated automatically** using the test cases.